ashhvee/AT-Preparing-an-Application-for-Deployment/README.md

-# Project REST-Rant
+# Unity

-REST-Rant is an app where users can review restaurants.
+Unity is a social blogging site where you can share your travels with the world.

 ### Setup

 First, you'll need a Postgres database to connect to.
 Follow instructions here to setup the database and save credentials for the next step.

 Next create a `.env` file inside of `backend`.
 It will need to contain the following environment variables (change the values for the database to match what you defined in the previous step)

 ```
 PORT=5000
 DB_USERNAME=rest_rant_user